MBB-team/MoodChoicePhysiology2025/README.md

 * In studies where physiology was recorded with a BIOPAC setup (see [https://www.biopac.com/](url)), the file `BiopacDataset.mat` contains the raw data as outputted by the _AcqKnowledge_ software.
 * In studies where eyetracking was performed with an EyeTribe camera (see [https://github.com/EyeTribe/documentation](url)), the file `AllGazeData.mat` contains the per-choice gaze position data.
 The raw data outputted by the Eyetribe (also containing raw pupil diameter data) can be found in the folder `Eyetracking`.
 Each file contains data from one trial (i.e. induction followed by a series of choice trials).

-The meaning of each of the variables in each of these files is explained in the file `Dataset variables explainer.xlsx`.
+The meaning of every variable in each of these files is explained in the file `Dataset variables explainer.xlsx`.